Over-the-Air Learning-based Geometry Point Cloud Transmission: SEPT framework

 The decoder of SEPT consists of two modules: latent reconstruction and refinement, and offset-based up-sampling.

-\textbf{Latent Reconstruction and Refinement.} The latent reconstruction module takes the noisy latent vector as input to reconstruct $\mathcal{P}^*$.
-As shown in Fig. \ref{fig:system_model}, given the received signal $\bm{y}$, we first use a TransConv layer, which is essentially a 1D deconvolution with a unit stride, to generate the initial estimate of $\bm{F}^*$, denoted by ${\bm{F}}^{\prime} \in \mathbb{R}^{(N/16) \times n}$.
-Then, we employ a coordinate reconstruction layer $\Psi^\prime: \mathbb{R}^{n} \rightarrow \mathbb{R}^{3}$, which is composed of MLP layers and a ReLU function, {operates on each row of ${\bm{F}}^{\prime}$} to generate an initial estimate of the coordinates:
+\textbf{Latent Reconstruction and Refinement.} The latent reconstruction module takes the noisy channel output as input to reconstruct $\mathcal{P}^*$.
+As shown in Fig. \ref{fig:system_model}, given the received signal $\bm{y}$, we first use a TransConv layer, which is essentially a 1D deconvolution with a unit stride, to generate the initial estimate of $\bm{F}^*$, denoted by ${\bm{F}}^{\prime} \in \mathbb{R}^{(N/16) \times 2n}$.
+Then, we employ a coordinate reconstruction module $\Psi^\prime: \mathbb{R}^{2n} \rightarrow \mathbb{R}^{3}$, which is composed of MLP layers and a ReLU function, {and operates on each row of ${\bm{F}}^{\prime}$} to generate an initial estimate of the coordinates: